Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 Saving Throw: None

-A true master of chaos does not only take advantage of the unpredictable nature of the Elemental Chaos but also know how to shield <PRO_HIMHER>self from it.
+A true master of chaos does not only take advantage of the unpredictable nature of the Elemental Chaos but also know how to shield himself from it.
 This spell negates the effects of wild magic zones, allowing the caster and everyone else within the area of effect to cast spells or use magical items without unpredictable side effects.

 Furthermore, wild surges are nullified for all spells cast by Chaos Sorcerers or Wild Mages while the spell is in effect.